Plan for Canterbury 2023-2025

 Despite this, Canterbury’s GDP per person still lags behind the country as a whole.
 To lift wages and incomes, we need more skilled jobs and skilled workers to fill them – through ‘growing our own’ but also by attracting and retaining newcomers through internal and external migration.

-To build on our strengths, we need a sustained focus on the region’s key industries, as well as an eye to transitioning the economy and developing emerging sectors.
 We know that agriculture plays a significantly more important role in Canterbury’s economy than those of Auckland or Wellington, and generates a significant amount of economic activity from supporting industries including manufacturing, transport and warehousing, and financial and insurance services.
 Diversifying and adding value to our agricultural production improves market resilience and has the potential to reduce environmental impact.

 The Mayoral Forum will continue to encourage, support and advocate for research and investment in diversifying and adding value to our agricultural production.